juliorochafilho/web-app-boilerplate/README.md

 ## How to Use

-Quickly get started using [Create Next App](https://github.com/vercel/next.js/tree/canary/packages/create-next-app#readme)!
+This project was created with [Create Next App](https://github.com/vercel/next.js/tree/canary/packages/create-next-app#readme)!

 If you are using the prisma branch, run the following command: